mdillondc/terminal-ai/README.md

 A terminal AI assistant with advanced features including RAG (Retrieval-Augmented Generation), web search, TTS, and more.

+As a long-time user of [OpenWebUI](https://github.com/open-webui/open-webui), I found myself preferring terminal-based workflows.
+I created Samantha AI to bring the powerful features I love from modern AI interfaces directly to the command line.

 ## Features

 - **Multi-Provider AI**: OpenAI models, Google Gemini, and Ollama (local models)